devrajj/RestApiImplementation/README.md

 ### To install packages

 ```
+Before running the project run below command
 npm i
 ```

-## Please install mysql if not installed
+## Install mysql if not installed

 ```
 brew install mysql@5.7